-Term Definition SEND The 2015 SEND Code of Practice 0-25 states that "a person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
-At compulsory school age this means he or she has a significantly greater difficulty in learning than the majority of others the same age, or, has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools."
-CAMHS Children and Adolescent Mental Health Service CAMINS Now known officially as CYPMHS Children and Young Peoples Mental Health Services.
-CoP Code of Practice EHCP Education, Health and Care Plan LA Local Authority Learning Used interchangeably with SEND in the context of OSGUK Support osed interentinged by With SEAD in the context of Second LO Local Offer LSA Learning Support Assistant LSCO Learning Support Coordinator OSGUK OneSchool Global UK QFT Quality First Teaching RSENDCO Regional Special Educational Needs Coordinator TA Teaching Assistant HLTA Higher Level Teaching Assistant ASN teacher Additional Special Needs teacher Add this for (Scotland / Ireland) ALN , - see regional guidance in SEND handbook Level 7 An assessor qualified to carry out Access Arrangement Assessor Assessments which is required from Year 9 to approve Access Arrangements.
+Term

+SEND The 2015 SEND Code of Practice 0-25 states that "a person

+has SEN if they have a learning difficulty or disability which

+calls for special educational provision to be made for him or

+her.
+At compulsory school age this means he or she has a

+significantly greater difficulty in learning than the majority of

+others the same age, or, has a disability which prevents or

+hinders him or her from making use of facilities of a kind

+generally provided for others of the same age in mainstream

+schools."

+CAMHS Children and Adolescent Mental Health Service

+Now known officially as CYPMHS

+Children and Young Peoples Mental Health Services.

+CoP Code of Practice

+EHCP ,

+LA Local Authority

+Learning Used interchangeably with SEND in the context of OSGUK

+Support

+LO Local Offer

+LSA Learning Support Assistant

+LSCO Learning Support Coordinator

+OSGUK OneSchool Global UK

+QFT Quality First Teaching

+RSENDCO Regional Special Educational Needs Coordinator

+TA Teaching Assistant

+HLTA Higher Level Teaching Assistant

+ASN teacher Additional Special Needs teacher Add this for (Scotland / Ireland)

+ALN ,

+- see regional guidance in SEND handbook

+Level 7 An assessor qualified to carry out Access Arrangement

+Assessor Assessments which is required from Year 9 to approve Access

 Arrangements.